 Pura Vida!
-Costa Rica Yoga Retreat with Savonn, Kari, Bill, and Rosey
+Costa Rica Yoga Retreat with Savonn, Bill, and Rosey

-Join us for a week of yoga, surfing, hiking, and more at Boca Sombrero, an ocean-front retreat center in Costa Rica’s Osa Peninsula.
+Join us for a week of yoga, hanging out at the beach, surfing, hiking, and more at Boca Sombrero, an ocean-front retreat center in Costa Rica’s Osa Peninsula.

 8 days and 7 nights at Boca Sombrero.
 Boca Sombrero is an ocean-front retreat center, set in the famous rainforest of Costa Rica’s Osa Peninsula.

 Osa Penisula.
 The Osa Peninsula alone is worth the trek to see all manner of bio-diversity and wildlife, including monkeys, sloths, exotic birds, and more.

 Sand, Surf, and Sun.
 Miles of unpopulated beaches with tide pools, seashells, and a refreshing freshwater stream that is meters from the sea.
 A private, pristine surf break is minutes from the yoga deck.
 There is one swimming pool, one cold plunge pool, plenty of tide pools, and plenty of spots for ocean swimming.

 Time to Relax, Renew, and Restore.
 Long, languid afternoons offer time for hammock-swinging, sitting down with a book or journal, or time to daydream and nap.